FunFair Price Tops $0.0471 (FUN)

-FunFair (CURRENCY:FUN) traded 6.3% lower against the U.S. dollar during the 1-day period ending at 22:00 PM ET on December 16th.
-During the last week, FunFair has traded up 12.2% against the U.S. dollar.
-One FunFair coin can now be bought for approximately $0.0471 or 0.00000081 BTC on major exchanges.
-FunFair has a market cap of $484.85 million and $47.11 million worth of FunFair was traded on exchanges in the last day.
+FunFair (CURRENCY:FUN) traded 6.3% lower against the dollar during the one day period ending at 15:00 PM ET on December 19th.
+One FunFair coin can now be bought for $0.0471 or 0.00000081 BTC on exchanges.
+FunFair has a market cap of $484.85 million and $47.11 million worth of FunFair was traded on exchanges in the last 24 hours.
+In the last seven days, FunFair has traded 12.2% higher against the dollar.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.